Quick Links | |||||||

 Our objective is to help maintain and improve the quality of the community by administering an enforcement program to correct violations of municipal codes.

 The enforcement of property maintenance and nuisance codes helps to ensure that there is a minimum standard for maintaining all properties in South Plainfield.
-YOUR help is needed to keep the Borough a safe and healthy community where all those who live, work or visit can experience a sense of pride and well-being.
+We strive to keep the Borough a safe and healthy community where all those who live, work or visit can experience a sense of pride and well-being.

 Business Information

 First, Thank You for selecting South Plainfield as your choice to operate your business!
 We are a business-friendly town and will assist you in making your application process as seemless as possible.
 A couple of things to consider: You will need a Commercial Zoning Permit before applying for your Certificate of Continued Occupancy (CCO) with the Building Department.
-The application link is posted on this page and the second page details the documents we need.
 If you do not have a State registered business, you can't receive a Zoning Permit.
 If you need to get your business registered, go here https://www.state.nj.us/treasury/revenue/gettingregistered.shtml .
 You will also need an EIN or Employee Identification Number from the IRS.
 There are links on the State website that can guide you in the right direction.

 Business Signage